James Mok, MD

 Assistant Professor of Orthopaedic Surgery

-James Mok, MD, is an orthopaedic surgeon who specializes in the diagnosis and treatment of spine conditions, including herniated discs, spinal stenosis, spondylolisthesis and degenerative disc disease.
+James Mok, MD, is a board-certified orthopaedic surgeon who specializes in the diagnosis and treatment of spine conditions, including herniated discs, spinal stenosis, spondylolisthesis and degenerative disc disease.
 He also cares for patients with cervical stenosis or myelopathy -- conditions in which the spinal cord and nerves become compressed in the neck.
-In addition, Dr. Mok has expertise in cervical and lumbar disc replacement.
+In addition, Dr. Mok has a special interest in utilizing minimally invasive surgery (MIS) to speed up recovery times after spine surgery.

 Dr. Mok is an accomplished author and has been invited to present his work at national and international conferences on spine diseases and orthopaedic surgery.
-In 2010, he received the Norman T. Kirk Award for best scientific paper from the Society of Military Orthopaedic Surgeons.
+His recent articles have been published in leading journals in the field including Spine, The Spine Journal and the Journal of Bone and Joint Surgery.

 The University of Chicago Medicine